oVirt/ovirt-site/source/documentation/draft/building-engine.html.md

 ### Troubleshooting

-1. Some useful JAVA_OPTS, these can be manually added to the run.sh script as required:
+1. Some useful JAVA_OPTS, these can be manually added to the *standalone.conf* script as required:
     1.  -Xmx512m - maximum Java heap size of 512m
     2.  -Xdebug - include debugging